UCL/MPHY0026/doc/augmented/clinical_evidence.rst

 Clinical Evidence
 =================

-Lastly, I wanted to just highlight the fact that much more work needs doing to validate if Augmented Reality is actually useful for surgery.
+Much more work needs doing to validate if Augmented Reality is actually useful for surgery.

 * There are papers that suggest how the technology is useful, e.g. [Guha2017]_ (Neurosurgery), [Bernhardt2017]_ (Laparoscopic Surgery)
 * There are papers that show the benefits of individual components, e.g. [McIntire2014]_ for 3D displays